azuregray/CodSoft-InternshipTasks/README.md

 Sincerely Thank You for reviewing my internship work!

 ---
-### Check out Video Demonstrations of these Projects and more on my YouTube Channel:
+### Check out Video Demonstrations of these Projects and more on my YouTube Channel

 > [YouTube Channel](https://youtube.com/@pantoneblue)